davidmorgan/build/codelab/04/README.md

     }
 ```

 That works!
-At least, it's enough to pass the test:
+At least, it's enough that both test cases pass:

 ```
 dart test